All Episodes

 Not that, and that's Senator Jim Inhoff.

-By the way, you're reading all this stuff about Gavin Newsom.
+By the way, you're reading all this stuff about Gavin Newsom?

-Gavin Newsom's not gonna be president.
+Gavin Newsom's not going to be president.

-He thinks he's gonna be president.
+He thinks he's going to be president.

-He's not gonna be president.
+He's not going to be president.

 Send him some moonshine.

-All right, as we roll along, Sean Hannity show, 800 nine-four one, Sean Peter Schweitzer.
+All right, as we roll along, Sean Hannity show 800 941.

-I don't know whether to get into this or not.
+You know, interesting, I don't know whether to get into this or not.

-Interesting story on on Media IT.
+Interesting story on Mediaite.

-The Stormy Daniels 60 Minutes interview showed that this news story is starting to dissipate.
+The stormy Daniels 60 Minutes interview showed that this news story is starting to dissipate.

-And it goes, and while you may roll your eyes whenever Sean Hannity invokes former President Bill Clinton and in defense of Trump, he does have a point.
+And it goes, and while you may roll your eyes whenever Sean Hannity invokes former President Bill Clinton in defense of Trump, he does have a point.

-Yeah, you think.
+Yeah, you think?

 I think the American people now know that they stonewalled for many, many months so that we could actually figure out that Fusion GPS was paid by the Democratic Party and the Clinton campaign to collude and interact with Russians to get dirt on President Trump.